 Do I need an operating agreement for a Minnesota LLC?

 Minnesota doesn’t legally require an operating agreement.
-MN Stat § 322C.0110 outlines the potential scope of an operating agreement, but it does not declare an operating agreement’s legal necessity.
+Minnesota Statute § 322C.0110 outlines the potential scope of an operating agreement, but it does not declare an operating agreement’s legal necessity.

 That said, an operating agreement isn’t just annoying paperwork.
 It’s one of your LLC’s most important internal documents, and creating one can help your LLC with everything from opening a bank account to handling major events like mergers and dissolution.